The Best Neighborhoods to Spend a Weekend in Denver

 Known as a shopping district, Cherry Creek isn’t short on independent shops and boutiques sitting next to high-end, brand-name storefronts, with the Cherry Creek Shopping Center available for your spending pleasure, too.
 There are several galleries in the few-block radius, including one that features rotating works of famed photographer David Yarrow.
 This is also a great place to relax and rejuvenate at one of Cherry Creek’s many spas and salons, and it plays host to a number of fun events and pop-ups throughout the year.

 Restaurants & bars: Fuel up at Wash Perk before a day of park foolery or endless shopping, then find exceptional handmade pasta, an intimate atmosphere, and stellar service at Restaurant Olivia for dinner, sure to be one of the more memorable meals you’ll have.
 The coastal Mexican fare (read: tacos) at Perdida—along with its citrusy, tropical happy hour cocktails—is always satisfying (and if you’re ever up in Arvada, visit its sister spot, Lady Nomada), as is the Italian food that many a Denverite raves about at Quality Italian.
 And if you’re craving seafood, just around the block is Blue Island Oyster Bar, where you can slurp oysters on the half shell or snag a signature lobster roll.
-However, if something more casual is your vibe for the evening, a slice from Homegrown Tap & Dough should do just the trick.
+However, if something more casual is your vibe for the evening, a burger and brew from the iconic Cherry Cricket should do just the trick.

 Oddly enough, there’s a wonderful blend of hidden speakeasies, exclusive cocktail lounges, and the occasional dive in this area of town.
 While we’re not 100% sure how all the concepts cohabitate, they sure do well enough for us not to question it.
-Forget Me Not is your Impress-Your-Date-or-Out-of-Town-Friends cocktail bar thanks to industry rockstar Nicole Lebedevitch, and newer to the scene (and right next door) is Clayton’s Five Nines sexy, sultry lounge that has live entertainment daily.
-But no Cherry Creek trip would be complete without at least one beer (and hopefully also a burger) from Cherry Cricket if a simple, no-frills good time is all you’re after.
+Forget Me Not is your Impress-Your-Date-or-Out-of-Town-Friends cocktail bar thanks to industry rockstar Nicole Lebedevitch, and if you can score an invitation and find your way through the labyrinth leading to it, the drinks and devilishly low-key vibes of B&GC are worth discovering.

 Where to stay: Two hotel options offer a home away from home that’s only steps from the neighborhood fun.
 When The Source opened in 2013, RiNo was, to put it candidly, not exactly one of the city’s hottest neighborhoods.
 The food hall and marketplace were the first of their kind in Denver—kicking off a trend that’s showing no signs of slowing down today.
 Now, you can not only eat at The Source (don’t miss Smok, Safta, and its nearby sister food hall Zeppelin Station), you can stay there, too.
 The hotel has serious industrial vibes with plenty of concrete, a muted color palette, and minimalist decor.
 If you can score one of the rooms with a garage door window, do it.
 Further south off Larimer, the 50-room boutique Ramble Hotel looks like it’s been in the neighborhood forever even though it was newly built and opened in 2018.
 A stay here gives you easy access to Denver’s outpost of the NYC-based cocktail bar Death & Co (it’s literally in the lobby).
 The most recent addition to the neighborhood is the CatBird, with its hip, modern style that bridges the gap between home and hotel.
 Its function-forward design makes your stay (however long it may be) as comfortable a base camp as possible for all of your Mile High adventures.
 Be sure to head to the rooftop bar, The Red Barber, for refreshing cocktails, impressive city/mountain views, and the occasional DJ dance party.